google/differential-privacy/cc/docs/algorithms/algorithm.md

 Output Result(Iterator begin, Iterator end)
 ```

-Add the entries from `begin` to `end`, and then get the result with the full
+Add the entries from `begin` to `end`, and then get the result.

-remaining privacy budget.
+Note that whichever method of getting a result you use, you can only get a
+single result before your `epsilon` and `delta` are exhausted.

 Values are returned from `Result` in an [`Output`](../protos.md) proto.
 For most
 algorithms, this is a single `int64` or `double` value.
 Some algorithms contain